Becoming a Mentor

 - use their strengths to be the best teacher they can be

 - plan, implement, reflect, and improve on their teaching practices

-Contact the Brobst Center for Teaching and Learning Services to become a mentor.
+Contact the Director of the Brobst Center for Teaching and Learning Services to become a mentor.

 - Have at least three years of teaching experience at Hawkeye and the respect of their colleagues and students alike.